Chart Color Schemes

 The level of general health in Inglewood is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Inglewood shows superior health outcomes for both young and elderly populations, with low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 67% of the total population of 4,198 people, compared to the national average of 55.3%.
+Inglewood shows superior health outcomes for both young and elderly populations, with low prevalence rates of common health conditions.
+Private health coverage is notably high at around 67% of total residents (4,329 people), exceeding the national average of 55.7%.

 Frequently Asked Questions - Health